upthebuzzard/upthebuzzard.github.io/_haiku/index.md

 There was a fun project in 2016 [uncovering accidental haiku in FT articles](https://labs.ft.com/2016/07/finding-hidden-haiku/).

-Here are some that I original ones have tried.
+Here are some that I have tried.

 {% assign sorted = site[page.collection] | where:"layout", "post" | sort: 'date' | reverse %}
 {% for item in sorted %}